 - throughout the day on an ongoing basis before and after client contact

 We are a mask friendly environment!
-Masks are available (but will no longer be required) for all clients, family members, service partners, visitors, and contractors entering our spaces.
+Masks are available but no longer required.

 Covid-19 Vaccination Requirements